communotey/PDFObject/readme.md

 The purpose of the fork is:

-* To fix bugs the author refused to fix
+[ ] To fix bugs the author refused to fix
-* To add [PDF.js](https://github.com/mozilla/pdf.js) support when the script fails
+[ ] To add [PDF.js](https://github.com/mozilla/pdf.js) support when the script fails [ ] To maintain support of older browsers after the PDFObject v2 changes [ ] Enable WebTorrent support of PDFs

 -----

 Modeled after SWFObject.

-PDFObject v2.0.20150105
+PDFObjectPlus v0.3.20150105

 This was forked from [pipwerks](https://github.com/pipwerks/PDFObject), which has the following license: